 I also recommend cooking larger cuts of backstrap for recipes such as tacos or stir-fries, that call for bite-sized pieces.
 Cook the meat properly, slice, then incorporate it into your recipe.
 Don’t just cut it up raw, toss it together in your pan or grill, and hope for the best.

-My friend and I think the best two ways to cook a backstrap are either seared in a pan and finished in the oven, or simply grilled.
+My friend and I think the best two way on how to cook venison backstraps are either seared in a pan and finished in the oven, or simply grilled.
 Any pan will work for searing, with the only caveat being if you plan to make a sauce in the same pan after searing, you’ll want to use something like stainless steel and avoid cast iron because acids in the sauce can pull out odd flavors from the cast iron’s seasoning.
 Stainless steel and other quality non-coated pans can handle the oven and work great for pan sauces because any drippings from the meat or crusty bits from the searing process can be deglazed and scraped off to form the base for your sauce.

 Pretty much all the same principles from pan-searing apply to grilling, so start with a clean cooking surface, get it piping hot, form a proper sear on your backstrap, then lower the temperature and use indirect heat until the meat is ready to rest.
 Grilling over charcoal or wood really does something special to the meat, but propane grills make temperature regulation significantly easier.